 The government has prohibited its employee, Stephan Fogaing from participating in partisan activities for the Parti Québécois and threatened to terminate his employment.
 The civil servant was appointed as the PQ’s sectoral spokesperson for Diversity, the Metropolis, and Transport earlier this year, but since then, he has only been handling files that have no connection with his job to avoid any appearance of conflict of interest.
 Fogaing had obtained approval from his superiors before accepting the voluntary position and is devoting his time to it outside of working hours.
 He believes that this move by the Ministry of Economy and Energy, where he is an industrial development advisor for the aerospace sector, to suspend him without pay and demand that he relinquish his right to freedom of expression and political involvement, amounts to a severe infringement of his fundamental rights.
 The PQ, of which Fogaing was a candidate in the previous election, has sought legal advice on the situation, and its leader, Paul St-Pierre Plamondon, suspects political intervention.
-He fears that it could jeopardize the rights of public sector employees and the broader democratic process if civil servants are silenced from participating in politics.
+He fears that it might jeopardize the rights of public sector employees and the broader democratic process if civil servants are silenced from participating in politics.

 The government refused to allow one of its employees to play a partisan role for the Parti Québécois and threatened to fire him.
-Paul St-Pierre Plamondon suspects a “political intervention” and worries about the freedom of expression of civil servants.
+Paul St-Pierre Plamondon suspects a “political intervention” and worries regarding the freedom of expression of civil servants.

 • Read also: Civil servant and co-spokesperson for the PQ: a political role that raises questions